jichang/unionpdf/docs/engines/engines.pdfiumengine._constructor_.md

 ## PdfiumEngine.(constructor)

-Constructs a new instance of the `PdfiumEngine` class
+Create an instance of PdfiumEngine

 **Signature:**